CostPlusDrugs/apidocs/index.md

 ```

-Canonical information is available at the returned `url` for each medication.
+Canonical purchase information is available at the returned `url` for each medication.

 A full example output, with offerings and prices as of 2022-03-23, is available [here](output-ex-001.json).

-## Search and query filters
+### Search and query filters

 In addition to the full listings, the following query string parameters may be used to search for specific medications
 or sets of medications: